kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 <br />

-the kingmakers did not tell you. anointed, not appointed. you cannot buy loyalty. you cannot tamp down discontent, unrest. that is the debt of the prized inheritance. buy the prize, stolen treasure. prices that are not paid, merely discounted.
+your kingmakers did not tell you, did they? anointed, not appointed. you cannot buy loyalty. you cannot tamp down discontent, unrest. that is the debt of the prized inheritance. buy the prize, steal the treasure. prices that are not paid, merely discounted.

 <br />